lambdaprime/dope4j/README.md

 `-imagePath=<path>` - path to input image file or folder.
 In case of folder `dope4j` will search it for image files

+`-cameraInfo=<path>` - path to file with camera information in [camera_calibration_parsers](http://wiki.ros.org/camera_calibration_parsers#YAML) format.
+The images should be rectified before feeding them to DOPE.
+It means that if you want to use your camera you need to calibrate it first.
+This can be done using `camera_calibration_parsers` as described in [DOPE Camera Tutorial](https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/doc/camera_tutorial.md) For testing with DOPE original testsets use [original camera_info.yaml]( https://github.com/NVlabs/Deep_Object_Pose/blob/3c407e45e35fee88a218b9c411cc55f08e5b7107/config/camera_info.yaml)

 Optional options:

 `-showVerticesBeliefs=<true|false>` - for each image show all candidate vertices detected during inference step.
 Candidate vertices belong to one of the 8 vertices of 3d bounding box which surrounds the object.
 They all part of Belief Maps.
 There is one Belief Map per each vertex of the bounding box.
 Default is "false".